 The same goes for your buyer personas.

-Unless you're creating content for C-level execs, chances are your buyer persona will need approval for your product/service.
+Unless you're creating content for C-level executives, chances are your buyer persona will need approval for your product/service.

 You should have a good idea of who they are before you start writing your content.

-For example, imagine you’re creating a 3000-word buyers guide but you know they're going to need approval from their MD.
+For example, imagine you’re creating a 3000-word buyers guide but you know they're going to need approval from their managing director.

 If you've ever interacted, interviewed, collaborated (or even dated) an MD or CEO, you'll know they're often Red types.

 They're fast, direct, and ballsy.
-They are perturbed by prolixity and vitriolic to verbiage.
 They don't have time for fluff and want information presented to them quickly and succinctly.

 Therefore, if you're creating content that will need approval from the upper echelons, include something that summarises the content that can be quickly shared and consumed.